Harms of Gender Exclusivity and Challenges in Non-Binary Representation in Language Technologies: Gender, Language, and Bias

 \subsection{Gender}

-In this paper, \emph{gender} refers to \emph{gender identity}, as opposed to \emph{gender expression} or \emph{biological sex}. \emph{Gender identity} concerns how individuals experience their own gender.
-In contrast, \emph{gender expression} concerns how one expresses themselves, through their "hair length, clothing, mannerisms, makeup" and \emph{biological sex} assigned at birth relates to one's "genitals, reproductive organs, chromosomes, hormones, and secondary sex characteristics" \citep{10.7312/raju18532}.
-Gender identity, gender expression, and biological sex do not always "align" in accordance with Western cisnormativity \citep{10.7312/raju18532}.
-However, people are conditioned to erroneously believe otherwise, which leads to "societal expectations and stereotypes around gender roles" and the compulsive \emph{(mis)gendering} of others \citep{cao2020towards, serano2007}.
+In this paper, \emph{gender} refers to \emph{gender identity}, as opposed to \emph{gender expression} or \emph{sex}. \emph{Gender identity} concerns how individuals experience their own gender.
+In contrast, \emph{gender expression} concerns how one expresses themselves, through their ``hair length, clothing, mannerisms, makeup'' and \emph{sex} relates to one's ``genitals, reproductive organs, chromosomes, hormones, and secondary sex characteristics'' \citep{10.7312/raju18532}.
+Gender identity, gender expression, and sex do not always ``align'' in accordance with Western cisnormativity \citep{10.7312/raju18532}.
+However, people are conditioned to erroneously believe otherwise, which leads to ``societal expectations and stereotypes around gender roles'' and the compulsive \emph{(mis)gendering} of others \citep{cao2020towards, serano2007}.

 \paragraph{Gender in Western Society}

 In Western society, \emph{discourse} around one's gender identity can, but does not always, comprise two intersecting aspects: